Mohamedsayhii/mini-message-board/README.md

-A simple message board application built with NodeJS, Express, and EJS.
+A simple message board application built with NodeJS, Express, EJS and PostgreSQL.